bitdump/BLHeli/BLHeli_32 ARM/README.md

 Feedback on this testcode will be greatly appreciated, the RCG BLHeli_32 thread below is well suited for it.
 Feedback closes the loop of the process of continued improvement :).

-Rev32.8.9 testcode is published in the folder "Loaded startup testcode" This testcode has optimizations for starting motors that are loaded, like is often the case for thrusters or cars.
+Rev32.8.9 testcode is published in the folder "Loaded startup testcode".
+This testcode has optimizations for starting motors that are loaded, like is often the case for thrusters or cars.

 ## Discussion threads